-What percentage of your monthly pay do you need to contribute to your military Thrift Savings Plan with Blended Retirement System to max out in December 2022?
+What percentage of your monthly pay do you need to contribute to your military Thrift Savings Plan with Blended Retirement System (BRS) to max out in December 2023?

-Here are the 2022 military TSP BRS matching contribution maximizing charts, based on the proposed 2.7% 2022 military pay raise and TSP contribution limit moving up to $20,500.
+Here are the 2023 military TSP BRS matching contribution maximizing charts, based on the 2023 military pay raise and TSP contribution limit moving up to $22,500.

 In order to maximize your 5% military TSP match, you must contribute at least 5% a month to the TSP and NOT max it out too early before December of the year.
 The easiest way to do this is to spread your contributions evenly over the 12 months of the year.

 The military TSP matching through the Blended Retirement System (BRS) is an excellent way for military servicemembers to build their retirement savings.

 The BRS allows you to earn government matching up to 5% of your pay, so your military Thrift Saving Plan (TSP) account can grow faster.
 This is a improvement to the military retirement system for the more than 80% of servicemembers who will not earn a 20+ year military pension.

 Thanks to BRS matching contributions, I added an additional $4600 extra into my Traditional TSP from 1 Jan – 31 Dec 2021.
 Compounded over 40 years at 7%, that matching contribution grows to $68,000.

 Individual Retirement Accounts (IRAs, both Roth and Traditional), are $6,500 for 2023. $541.66 per month to max out your Roth or Traditional IRA.